paulhamsh/SparkControl/README.md

 Use the latest version - SparkControlSpoofer6

 Runs on an ESP32 - tested on Heltec WIFI, M5Core, M5Core 2, generic ESP32.

-Example build is running on a Spark Box - see picture below.
+The xxample build is running on a Spark Box - see picture below.

-Will appear to the Spark app as the Spark Control pedal.
+This will appear to the Spark app as the Spark Control pedal.
 You can use an existing ESP32 pedal (like Spark Box) or create your own, or use something like an M5Core which has switches on the case (not foot pedal worthy, but good for a demonstration).

-Works with ios and android - although you need some compilation changes and tricks.
+Works with ios and android.

-This can be run in 'BLUEDROID' mode or 'NimBLE' mode.

 There are #defines for Heltec, M5Core, M5Core2 - if nothing is defined it will compile for a generic ESP32.

-You can set #BLUEDROID to force bluedroid BLE stack, or leave it undefined for the NimBLE stack.

 If you are using a pedal like SparkBox, then there is a ```#define ACTIVE_HIGH``` to set if your switches are active high (a switch press connects +ve to the GPIO input).
 Mine are active low (ground at GPIO input on switch press) so I have this commented out.